 How much does a telescope cost?

-You can buy a decent one with just 100 dollars.
-If you want to buy something with a better quality, you can raise your price point a little bit to 150 to 200 dollars.
+You can buy a decent one for just 100 dollars.
+If you want to buy something of better quality, you can raise your price point a little bit to 150 to 200 dollars.

 Will a telescope allow me to see galaxies?

-Depending on your environment conditions such as light pollution, and sky conditions, and your telescope’s aperture, the quality of your image will vary.
+Depending on your environmental conditions, such as light pollution, and sky conditions and, your telescope’s aperture, the quality of your image will vary.
 At the very least, you would be able to see the Andromeda Galaxy.

 Are Dobsonian telescopes the best?

-Dobsonian have simple construction, plus they are affordable, easy-to-use and portable.
-It also does not have complicated equatorial coordinates and smooth and simple motions, making it user-friendly.
-In terms of image quality, it has a reflector optical design for maximum aperture, while having no issues with chromatic aberration.
+Regarding image quality, it has a reflector optical design for maximum aperture while having no issues with chromatic aberration.
 That is why Dobsonian telescopes are popular and are considered the best.